 The world’s first successful contact lenses were anything but comfortable.
-The first lenses were made by Dr. Adolf Fick in 1888 and were made from blown glass.
+The first lenses were made by Dr. Adolf Fick in 1888 from blown glass.

 The lenses had some serious drawbacks, however.
 They were extremely heavy and thick.
-The lenses also covered the entire eye which didn’t allow the eye to receive oxygen.
-Because of these reasons, the blown glass lenses, which were known as scleral lenses, could only be worn for a few hours because of the eye irritation that would occur with the wearer.
+The lenses also covered the entire eye, which didn’t allow the eye to receive oxygen.
+For these reasons, the blown glass lenses, which were known as scleral lenses, could only be worn for a few hours because of eye irritation that occurred with the wearer.

 Dr. Fick first tested the lenses on rabbits before testing it on himself and a group of volunteers.
 He is usually credited with the invention of the contact lens because he was the first to propose that they could be used to specifically correct vision.

 In 1948, a California optician named Kevin Tuohy made the first all-plastic lenses that fit only over the cornea and not the entire eye.
-The lenses were hard but could be worn longer and more comfortably, but a major problem remained because the lenses still couldn’t “breath”.
+The lenses were hard but could be worn longer and more comfortably, but a significant problem remained because the lenses still couldn’t “breath.”

 The big breakthrough for contact lenses came in 1959 and the discovery of soft contact lenses, or hydrogel lenses, by two Czech scientists named Otto Wichterle and Drahoslav Lim.
 These lenses could “breath” by allowing increased oxygen permeability to the eye.
 This discovery resulted in what contact lens wearers know today, though things have only gotten better since the two scientists introduced their lenses.